CSCfi/csc-user-guide/docs/apps/arcgis.md

 and spatial data.
 This [ESRI guideline] helps you search data from ArcGIS Online.
 Example [videos about using ArcGIS Online] from ESRI.

-ArcGIS Online is available for consortium members - each university may have up to 5000 users and use 500 000 ArcGIS Online -credits per year.
-The use of credits is described [here].
+ArcGIS Online is available for consortium members - each university may have up to 5000 users and use 50 000 [ArcGIS Online -credits](http://www.esri.com/software/arcgis/arcgisonline/credits) per year. .

 For joining ArcGIS Online ask your University's ArcGIS contact person.

 Guideline for the ArcGIS Online administrators:
 - [Invite and add members]
-- [Guidelines for granting ArcGIS licenses in ArcGIS Online].
+- [Granting ArcGIS licenses in ArcGIS Online].

 ------------------------------------------------------------------------